siralam/LoopingViewPager/README.md

 1. AutoScroll (On/Off able)
 2. Infinite Loop (On/Off able)
-3. ViewPager's height can be wrap_content / an aspect ratio
-4. Adjustable auto scroll interval
+3. Adjustable auto scroll interval
-5. Won't scroll nor loop if there is only 1 item
+4. Won't scroll nor loop if there is only 1 item
-6. Works well with notifyDataSetChanged()
+5. Works well with notifyDataSetChanged()
-7. Supports page indicators
+6. Supports page indicators
-8. Supports different view types
+7. Supports different view types
-9. **(New!
-1.2.0)** Support peeking adjacent items (But first and last item will appear only after scroll state is idle)
+7. Support peeking adjacent items (But first and last item will appear only after scroll state is idle)

 ## Demo Effect